-(1) The IHE must indicate on the envelope and—if not provided by the Department—in Item 11 of the SF 424 the CFDA number, and suffix letter, if any, of the competition under which the IHE is submitting its application.
+(1) The IHE must indicate on the envelope and—if not provided by the Department—in Item 11 of the SF 424 the CFDA Number, and suffix letter, if any, of the competition under which the IHE is submitting its application; and

-(2) The Application Control Center will mail a grant application receipt Start Printed Page 50945acknowledgment to the IHE.
+(2) The Application Control Center will mail a notification of receipt of the IHE's grant application.
 If the IHE does not receive the grant application receipt acknowledgment within 15 business days from the application deadline date, the IHE should call the U.S. Department of Education Application Control Center at (202) 245-6288.

 V. Application Review Information

-Student applications are divided into seven categories based on the world area focus of their research projects, as described in the absolute priority listed in this notice.
-Language and area studies experts in seven discrete world area-based panels will review the student applications.
-Each panel reviews, scores and ranks its applications separately from the applications assigned to the other world area panels.
+1. General: For FY 2011, student applications are divided into seven categories based on the world area focus of their research projects, as described in the absolute priority listed in this notice.
+Language and area studies experts in discrete world area-based panels will review the student applications.
+Each panel reviews, scores, and ranks its applications separately from the applications assigned to the other world area panels.
 However, all fellowship applications will be ranked together from the highest to lowest score for funding purposes.

-Selection Criteria: The selection criteria for this competition are from 34 CFR 662.21 and are listed in the following paragraphs.
-The maximum score for all of the criteria, including the competitive preference priority, is 105 points.
+2. Selection Criteria: The selection criteria for this competition are from 34 CFR 662.21 and are listed in the following paragraphs.
+The maximum score for all of the criteria, including the competitive preference priorities, is 110 points.
 The maximum score for each criterion is indicated in parentheses.

 VI.
 Award Administration Information